asphytheghoul/cifar-10-image-detection/README.md

 # cifar-10-image-detection
-A PyTorch model that classifies images based on the cifar10 dataset
+A PyTorch model that classifies images on the cifar10 dataset